mougatrah/RPS/README.md

 1. Go to https://mougatrah.github.io/RPS

-2. Once 2 players or more are connected, you will be matched with an available playet.
+2. Once 2 players or more are connected, you will be matched with an available player.
 ![joining](./imgs/joining.png)

 3. Pick Rock, Paper or Scissors